-I'm seeing a "500 Internal Server Error" when trying to initially access the installer script via my browserIf you receive an "Internal Server" (500) error when initially accessing the MIDAS installer through your web browser, the cause is likely to be due to one of the following:
+I'm seeing a "500 Internal Server Error" when trying to initially access the installer script via my browserIf you receive an "Internal Server" (500) error when initially accessing the self-hosted MIDAS system installer through your web browser, the cause is likely to be due to one of the following:

 - The "install.pl" file (and/or the server directory in which you've uploaded the MIDAS software installer to) does not have sufficient permission to allow execution of Perl (.pl) scripts.

 - The "install.pl" file (and/or the server directory in which you've uploaded the MIDAS software installer to) has been granted excessive permissions.
 (Some servers will block execution of Perl scripts if the file/folder permissions have been set to allow public writing)